remore/gemstat/README.md

-`gemstat` is a A PoC rubygem recommends you a bunch of gems by collaborative filtering approach(something like Amazon's "Customers Who Bought This Also Bought").
+`gemstat` is a a PoC rubygem recommends you a bunch of gems by collaborative filtering approach(something like Amazon's "Customers Who Bought This Also Bought").
 For similarity scores, `gemstat` uses Euclidean Distance. `gemstat` also tells you not only suggested gems unveiled by collaborative filitering but also similar gems, dependencies of a gem and popular gems etc.

-### Usage
+## Usage

 ```
-# Install
+# Install(takes more than a few minutes)
 $ gem install gemstat

 # Show a list of gems which are similar to a given gem